jibbs1703/Multiclass-Obesity-Level-Prediction/README.md

 **XGBoost Classifier** : The XGBoost Classifier Model attained a 90.5% accuracy on the Training Dataset and 88.18% accuracy score on Test Dataset.

+**Simple Neural Network** : The 2-Layer Neural Network Model attained a 89.57% accuracy on the Training Dataset and 86.88% accuracy score on Test Dataset.

 ## Author(s)
 - **Abraham Ajibade** [Linkedin](https://www.linkedin.com/in/abraham-ajibade-759772117)
 - **Boluwtife Olayinka** [Linkedin](https://www.linkedin.com/in/ajibade-bolu/)